 - If you are travelling with very young children, consider fenced accommodation, babysitting services and your own private game-drive vehicle.

 - If you have mobility challenges, ask for rooms as close to the mess areas as possible to avoid long walks, often on soft sand.

 - If you are on a budget, choose good-value accommodation so that you have extra time on safari.
 This increases your chances of seeing births, kills or crossings.

 Our Recommended Serengeti Accommodations:

 Best Migration Safari Tours

 Our tour ideas are exactly that – sample itineraries to give you an idea of costs, flights and how different destinations work together.
 All are completely customisable to your personal timing, budget and preferences.

-- Cape Town Pop down to Africa’s most-awarded city for superb food and wine, fine art, great shopping, beautiful beaches, plenty of history and culture, and lots of natural beauty spots.
+- Cape Town for superb food and wine, fine art, great shopping, beautiful beaches, plenty of history and culture, and lots of natural beauty spots.

-- Victoria Falls The world's biggest waterfall lies to the south.
-Fly down for white-water rafting, swimming in Devil's Pool and taking tea on Livingstone Island.
+- Victoria Falls, the world's biggest waterfall, for white-water rafting, swimming in Devil's Pool and taking tea on Livingstone Island.